 Douglas Fir:

-Treated Pine is favoured because of its cheap cost and the improvement of its durability by undergoing some treatment.
+Treated Pine is favoured because of its low cost and the improvement of its durability by undergoing some treatment.
 This is especially used when constructing individual houses or small residential units are in the process.

 Treated Pine (Generally of H3 or H4 Treatment):

-Specialty timbers provide worktops with different looks and feel together with different performance capabilities but they retain higher prices.
+Specialty timbers provide worktops with different looks and feel, together with different performance capabilities, but they retain higher prices.

 Australian Cypress: